If you were ever to forget your Windows login password, then Windows 11 and Windows 10 offer two tools that help you to deal with it:

 You can create a password reset disk as follows :

 To create a password reset disk You’ll need to have removable media available viz.
 USB, floppy, CD, external hard drive, or a memory card.

 - Log on using the account for which you want to create a password reset disk.

 - In the Control Panel, open User Accounts.

 - In the Tasks pane, click Create A Password Reset Disk to launch the Forgotten Password wizard and then follow the wizard’s instructions.

 To use the password reset disk when you forget your password:

-- On the logon screen, make an entry in the password box. if you guess right, you’re in! if you are wrong, Vista informs you that the password is incorrect.
+- On the login screen, make an entry in the password box.
+If you guess right, you’re in!
+If you are wrong, Windows informs you that the password is incorrect.

 - Click OK.
 The logon screen reappears, but with additional text below the password box.

 You can also use some 3rd-party free Password Recovery Tools.
 You don’t need to access to Windows to be able to recover your lost passwords.
-Download the free ISO image, burn it to a CD and boot to the CD.
+Download the free ISO image, burn it to a CD, and boot it to the CD.
 It then locates the Windows user accounts.